AdobeDocs/experience-manager-cloud-service.ja-JP/help/forms/aem-forms-cloud-service-communications-introduction.md

  There are two main Communications APIs.
 The _generatePDFOutput_ generates PDFs, while the _generatePrintedOutput_ generates PostScript, ZPL, and PCL formats.
 These APIs are available as REST endpoints on your environment, both on author and publish instances.
 Since the publish instances are configured to scale faster than the author instances, it is recommended use these APIs via publish instances.

 The first parameter of both the operations accept the path and name of the template file (for example ExpenseClaim.xdp).
-You can specify a fully-qualified path, reference path of your AEM Repository, or path of a binary file.
+You can specify a fully qualified path, reference path of your AEM Repository, or path of a binary file.
 The second parameter accepts an XML document that is merged with the template while generating the output document.

 The [API reference documentation](https://documentcloud.adobe.com/link/track?uri=urn:aaid:scds:US:b1223732-ae0f-4921-bdc0-c31e48b56044) provides detailed information about all the parameters, authentication methods, and various services provided by APIs.
 The API reference documentation is also available in the .yaml format.
 You can download the .yaml for [Batch APIs](assets/batch-api.yaml) or [non-Batch API.yaml](assets/non-batch-api.yaml) file and upload it to postman to check functionality of APIs.